mesosphere-backup/dcos-cassandra-service/docs/quickstart.md

 enterprise: 'no'
 ---

-This tutorial will get you up and running in minutes with Cassandra.
+This tutorial will get you up and running with Cassandra in minutes.
 You will install the DC/OS Cassandra, create a key space, and insert data.

 **Prerequisites:**

 -  [DC/OS and DC/OS CLI installed](https://docs.mesosphere.com/1.9/installing/) with a minimum of three agent nodes with eight GB of memory and ten GB of disk available on each agent.
--  Depending on your [security mode](https://docs.mesosphere.com/1.9/overview/security/security-modes/), Cassandra requires a service authentication for access to DC/OS.
+-  Depending on your [security mode](https://docs.mesosphere.com/1.9/overview/security/security-modes/), Cassandra requires service authentication for access to DC/OS.
 For more information, see [Configuring DC/OS Access for Cassandra](https://docs.mesosphere.com/service-docs/cassandra/cassandra-auth/).

    | Security mode | Service Account |
    |---------------|-----------------------|